OkilyDokily/colors/README.md

 _A page which shows how to apply classes to element with jQuery_
 ## Setup/Installation Requirements

-_clone repo and open variable-scope-example.html in a browser._
+_clone repo and open the html file in a browser._

 ## Known Bugs